Kamukara Purushothaman: Career

 His first recording for a film was in 1953 for the Malayalam film, Ponkathir, a Merryland Studio production to start a film career which spanned over 20 years and 68 Malayalam (total 125) films.
 He was the leading male singer in Malayalam films during the 50s and 60s till K.J.
 Yesudas appeared on the scene.
-Two of his soulfully rendered songs, "Aathmavidyalayame" for the film Harishchandra and "Ekanthathayude" for Bhargavi Nilayam are widely considered to be among the all time great songs of Malayalam film music.
+Two of his soulfully rendered songs, "Aathmavidyalayame" for the film Harishchandra and "Ekanthathayude" for Bhargavi Nilayam are widely considered to be among the all-time great songs of Malayalam film music.
 He was a regular singer in Merryland films until the 1970s.
 Most of his songs were written by Thirunainar kurichi Madhavan Nair and composed by Brother Lakshmanan.

 Later in his career, Kamukara Purushothaman, along with K. P. Udayabhanu and other senior singers formed a music troupe by name Old is Gold and performed stage programs all over India and abroad.

 In 1983, he received the Kerala Sangeetha Nataka Akademi Award.

 Death

 Kamukara, who was a school teacher by profession, and retired as the Principal of Thiruvattar Govt.
 School, died suddenly on 26 May 1995 after suffering from a massive heart attack while on a journey to Thiruvananthapuram.
 He was aged 64 at the time of his death.
-He is survived by his wife, children, children-in-law and grandchildren.
+He is survived by his four children, children-in-law and grandchildren.
+Ramani Purushothaman, his wife, died on 30 January 2025, aged 88.